 MissionEase allows the boats to be moved safely and quickly within the bay on the cradles, even in high seas or with a list on the vessel.
 The boats are fed directly to the davits for launch, or feed directly back into the stow when recovered.”
 In addition to a wide range of types and sizes of boats and Unmanned Surface Vehicles, MissionEase will also handle standard TEU containers for stores and armament when the vessel is in port.

-Although it cannot move containers at sea, one has to ask how much this is actually a requirement.
+Although it cannot move containers at sea, how much of a priority, is open for discussion.

 And this